Loading...

 Hydration

-Drink a glass of water with your meal to aid digestion and help manage blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can aid digestion and help stabilize blood sugar levels.

 Physical Activity